 If you are thinking of visiting Zaragoza, at Nativics we have prepared this three-day itinerary for you to get to know the fifth Spanish city in detail, with a population of no more and no less than 700,000 inhabitants and with more than 2,000 years of history.
 Our plan includes 2 nights of accommodation in a hotel in the center of Zaragoza, a personalized route and tips to discover the city and personalized attention before, during and after the trip.

-Accommodation in the center of Zaragoza
+Arrival in Zaragoza.
+Discovering the historic center of the city

 Once you arrive at the hotel, it's time to get into the center of Zaragoza.
 A city full of history, culture, gastronomy and good atmosphere, it has it all!
 To get to the center you have several options, walking, by streetcar or by bus.
 Generally, we recommend walking as you can explore the city and even discover new places.
 But, if you are tired of traveling or walking all day, do not hesitate and use public transport.
 Undoubtedly, to move around the center, the streetcar is the best option as it is fast, cheap and has a regular schedule and frequency.
 If you take it, we recommend that you stop at the Plaza del Pilar-Murallas stop, since this is where today's route starts.
 These walls declared of Cultural Interest, were built by the Romans, who gave the name Caesaragusta to the city, in honor of its founder Caesar Augustus.
 After the passing of the centuries and after years of conquests by Visigoths, Muslims and Christians, this name derived into the name we know today: Zaragoza.
 For this reason, we believe that there is no better way to start our visit to Zaragoza than by entering in style via the Roman Wall of Caesaraugusta.
 Also, just to the left of it, before entering the Plaza del Pilar, stands a large tower, the Torreón de la Zuda, built during the Muslim invasion during the eighth century.
 You will see this tower several times during your stay in the Aragonese capital as it can be seen from the Ebro River, which passes right in front of it.